Tejaswipise/CodeClauseInternship_Predicting-House-Prices/README.md

 # CodeClauseInternship_Predicting-House-Prices
-# House Price Prediction Using Linear Regression
+## House Price Prediction Using Linear Regression Report

+## Table of Contents:

 ## Introduction
 Accurately predicting house prices is a fundamental challenge in the real estate industry.
 Buyers seek fair pricing, sellers aim to price competitively, and investors depend on sound projections to allocate capital.
 This project aims to develop a simple yet effective machine learning model that predicts housing prices based on key attributes of a property.
 By doing so, we explore the power of data-driven insights in real estate decision-making.